UK Council for Psychotherapy

 Vienna Pharaon

 Our Addiction Associations, Addiction Triggers Our rituals, obsessions, habits, addictions serve a purpose.
 Therefore, before we go with what's wrong with an addiction, we may want to acknowledge what's right about it, as many of our addiction triggers are good things so why would we want to give them up and lose these benefits?
 And there can be a wide range of unacknowledged unconscious reactions, emotions, needs, reasons or "buttons that get pressed" for why we do what we do, primarily to avoid feelings, often associated with wanting to take away or change uncomfortable feelings (see also "Addictive Behaviour" Patterns).
 We all have our special times of the day, rituals, personal triggers that develop into habits of learnt behaviour and these triggers can become like repetition compulsions, resulting in a physiological response, towards our go-to addiction as if a switch goes off in our head, as we react, forming unwanted habits or addictions.
+We can't always avoid our triggers, yet can develop alternative responses to them.
 The addiction counselling can also explore the build-up to our triggers, our impulse control (just a 5 second breathing connection can begin to make a difference) and how we can decouple our addiction rituals from our triggers and what we associate our behavioural habits with:

 What We Did Back Then With Our Pain Deep feelings may have been unseen, ignored or misunderstood when younger - even from the beginnings of our life, which may reverberate now (see also Non-Responsiveness, Empathic Breaks & Frustrations In Our Early Life).
 Since childhood we may have learnt that our pain can be avoided (see Unhealed Wounds - Counselling London) if we pay a price for it.
 And we continue this in adulthood, struggling to respond to the depths of suffering and love.
 The addiction therapy can explore this with you.